williln/hello-world-bot/README.md

 # meatloaf-bot
-A Twitter bot that tweets lyric's from Meat Loaf's "Bat Out of Hell" one line at a time.
+A Twitter bot that tweets lyric's from Meat Loaf's "Bat Out of Hell" one line at a time from [@meatloafbot](https://twitter.com/meatloafbot).

 This is a forked from the Build-a-Bot workshop at PyDX Conf 2015 in Portland, OR.